 The Company has credit risk exposure from clients since it provides credits to some of them.
-It is noted however, that the Company did not provide new loans to clients during 2015.

-According to the Standardised approach for Credit risk, in calculating the minimum capital requirement, risk weights are assigned to exposures, after the consideration of various mitigating factors, according to the exposure class to which they belong.
+According to the Standardized approach for Credit risk, in calculating the minimum capital requirement, risk weights are assigned to exposures, after the consideration of various mitigating factors, according to the exposure class to which they belong.
 The main categories of exposures the Company is exposed to with regards to Credit risk are deposits with banks, trade and other receivables and fixed assets.
+The Company's policy is not to invest on own account in the stock market.
+Its assets are kept in the banks as well as assets used on hardware and software in order to execute the day to day work.
+The Company has credit risk exposure from clients since it provides credits to some of them.